ark-lang/ark/README.md

 ### Testing
 Note that python is required.
-If alloyc is in your `$PATH`:
+If arkc is in your `$PATH`:

 	$ ./test.py

-If alloyc is not in your `$PATH`:
+If arkc is not in your `$PATH`:

 	$ PATH=$PATH:"./bin/" ./test.py

 ## Status
-Alloy is still constantly being worked on.
+Ark is still constantly being worked on.
 At the moment it compiles, however some aspects of the language are unimplemented or broken.

 ## Just show me what it looks like already
-Sure, you can either see a small virtual machine implemented in Alloy [here](tests/vm.aly).
+Sure, you can either see a small virtual machine implemented in Ark [here](tests/vm.aly).
 Or you can just see a small Hello World example below:

 ```rust